-Hospice Simcoe provides emotional, spiritual and psychosocial support to individuals, families and agencies, who are anticipating a death or experiencing grief due to loss of a loved one or friend.
+Hospice Simcoe provides emotional, spiritual and psychosocial support to individuals, families and agencies, experiencing grief due to loss of a loved one or friend.
 This support is available whether or not you have had previous contact with Hospice Simcoe.

 Bereavement support is available to anyone who is grieving the death of a loved one.
 Many of us have experienced the lengthy illness and death of a loved one or the sudden death of a family member, friend, or colleague.
 Each of us grieves differently and your grief experience is as unique as you are.
 Bereavement support helps us to understand the complicated emotions and the significant impact it can have on our lives.
 It also helps us to explore healthy ways of coping while integrating the loss into our lives as we move toward mental and emotional health and wellbeing.